skgrange/rmweather/cran-comments.md

 This is a package update to update the email address for the author and maintainer of the package.
 Please note that the old email address (`stuart.grange@york.ac.uk`) is no longer active and cannot be reached.

-This is resubmission after CRAN feedback where the URLs in the citation file have been switched to those using DOIs to avoud a build note.
+This is resubmission after CRAN feedback where the URLs in the citation file have been switched to those using DOIs to avoid a build note.

 ## Test environments